ALTIBASE/Documents/Manuals/Altibase_trunk/eng/iSQL_Eng.md

 ### iSQL Overview

-iSQL is a user tool for accessing an Altibase and retrieving and modifying stored data using SQL statements and a number of additional commands.
+iSQL is an user's tool for accessing an Altibase and retrieving and modifying stored data using SQL statements and a number of additional commands.

 #### iSQL Main Functionality